ucc23/ucc/_clusters/theia2267.md

 UTI_C_lit: 0.33
 UTI_C_dup: 0.43
 UTI_summary: |
-    Theia 2267 is a moderately populated, loose object of high C3 quality.
+    <b>Theia 2267</b> is a moderately populated, loose object of high C3 quality.
+It is located at a relatively close distance from the Sun, below the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 17.6